vectordotdev/log-event-json-schema/README.md

-# Simple Log Event JSON Schema
+# Simple Log Event Schema

-The purpose of this schema is to define a _simple_ structure for logging structured events.
-This helps normalize log data across applications and teams, and it provides a contract for downstream consumers of the data (graphs, alerts, etc).
-Defining a schema reduces unexpected issues, improves data consumption reliability, and solves one of the major issues of working with log data.
+The purpose of this schema is to define a _simple_ structure for log events.
+It solves the unpredictable brittle nature of logs by creating a contract around it's structure.
+This normalizes log data across applications and teams making it easy for downstream consumers of this data (graphs, alerts, etc) to use it effectively.
+It eliminates unexpected structure changes, improves data consumption reliability, and ultimately makes your logs useful (as they should be).

 This schema is used internally at [Timber](https://timber.io) and across thousands of companies with success.
 It's the core reason the Timber logging platform is able to provide a great user